 Blog

-Leddy Bike Park Community Input
+Leddy Bike Park

-How we plan to move ahead:
+How we are moving ahead:

 Ecology, safety and scale are top considerations for a bike park at this location.
 Proper siting and sustainable trail design will result in a successful bike park that both meets the needs of the community who want to enjoy this recreational amenity, and address concerns regarding conflicts with the current uses and ecology of the park.